KateAnn19/full-stack-dev-exercise/annelewis/README.md

 1. to break the project into smaller components for readability
 2. because I am more familar and comfortable with organizing in this way.

-React Experience: \n
+React Experience:
+#
-I have less than 1 year experience with React
+✨I have less than 1 year experience with React